 When the hearing aid needs fitting, the HCP can send data from his/her computer to the app on the client’s smartphone.
 The data is then sent from the app through Bluetooth to the ‘REMOTE LINK’, which sends the signal further onwards to the hearing aid and returns a response all the way back to the HCP.
 The smartphone works as an Internet connection for the fitting of the hearing aid, and it is here that Nabto is present.
 This means Nabto can be used to create a connection from the computer of the HCP to the app on the client’s smartphone.

 “You can either provide a solution like this by yourself, or with an external provider.
 In my opinion, providing the solution by ourselves would be the wrong decision as there are companies that have special expertise in this area.
 Once we engaged with Nabto, our R&D department were able to quickly develop and iterate through early prototypes using Nabto’s off-the-shelf platform.
 For the final design, we needed various changes to the platform where we worked closely with the Nabto team, perfecting the overall solution.
 The result is now in production and has given us positive feedback from the end users.”

 – Martin Trock

 This is quite a unique way of using Nabto’s technology.
-Nabto is often used to connect a specific IoT device (an example could be a security camera) to a smartphone, but in this case, Widex wanted Nabto to create the connection from the HCP’s computer to the client’s smartphone.
+Nabto is often used to connect a specific IoT device (an example could be a security camera) to a smartphone, but in this case, Widex wanted IoT in hearing aids where Nabto should create the connection from the HCP’s computer to the client’s smartphone.

 “We have had a close dialog with Nabto through the whole process, and we have been really impressed with the comprehensive support that has been reliably provided by their development team.
 With their expertise, we reached a solution that met all our requirements and expectations.“